nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 1a.
 Patient information contains fields with incorrect format.
     - 1a1.
 ClinicBuddy provides an error message informing the user of the error.
     - Use case ends.

+- 2a.
+The NRIC of the patient already exist.
+    - 2a1.
+ClinicBuddy provides an error message informing the user that the NRIC exists.
+    - Use case ends.

 <div style="page-break-after: always;"></div>